stevens-cs546-cs554/CS-546/readme.md

 # Welcome to CS-546!
+Here you will find the lecture slides as well as the lecture code for each lecture.

-## Current Semester: Summer 2019 A / B
+## Current Semester: Spring 2020 A/B/WS Sections

-## In Person

-## Webcampus (CS-546-WS)

-CS-546-WS will run on Fridays during the Summer Schedule, with Lecture 1 on Friday, May 25th and Lecture 14 on {TBD}.

 ### Slack

-Slack Communication for CS-546-WS may only be done on the CS-546-554-WS Slack Room.
+Slack Communication for CS-546-WS

-Currently, Slack is not allowing me to create a chatroom.